-There are 3 levels or grades of chemical peels.
-Which one is right for you, depends on factors such as your skin color, texture, number of skin imperfections, and elasticity.
-A qualified BHRC practitioner will be able to recommend which solution out of the following works best for you.
+There are three levels or grades of chemical peels.
+Which one is right for you depends on your skin color, texture, number of skin imperfections, and elasticity.
+A qualified BHRC practitioner can recommend which solution out of the following works best for you.

 Lowest Grade: Alpha Hydroxy Acid (AHA) Peel

-These peels work at the surface level, and are best used to help with rough/dry skin and texture.
-The AHA peel can also be mixed with bleaching agents to lessen dark spots or skin discoloration from the sun, hormones and aging.
-Application time for an AHA peel is about 10 minutes, and you come out with what looks like a mild sunburn.
-After approximately 5 days of peeling and healing, your skin will transform as it completes the healing process.
+These peels work at the surface level and are best used to help with rough/dry skin and texture.
+The AHA peel can also be mixed with bleaching agents to lessen dark spots or skin discoloration from the sun, hormones, and aging.
+Application time for an AHA peel is about 10 minutes, and you come out with a mild sunburn.
+After approximately five days of peeling and healing, your skin will transform as it completes the healing process.

 Medium Grade: Trichloroacetic Acid (TCA) Peel

-The TCA medical peel is used to treat fine lines, surface level acne and skin imperfections.
-This medium grade peel takes about 15 minutes for a single treatment, but two or more treatments will be required for darker skin.
-The TCA peel procedure creates mild swelling, redness, crusting/scabbing and peeling on the treated areas, and you will need to schedule downtime anywhere from 5-10 days, depending on your body’s rate of healing.
+The TCA medical peel treats fine lines, surface-level acne, and skin imperfections.
+This medium-grade peel takes about 15 minutes for a single treatment, but two or more treatments will be required for darker skin.
+The TCA peel procedure creates mild swelling, redness, crusting/scabbing, and peeling on the treated areas, and you will need to schedule downtime anywhere from 5-10 days, depending on your body's healing rate.

 Higher Grade: Carbolic Acid or Phenol Peel

-This “heavy duty” peel is used for coarse, deep wrinkles, and deeper darks spots and skin imperfections.
-The phenol peels are intense, and are not recommended for use other than on the face, as other parts of the body may experience scarring.
-This type of peel must be performed by a qualified Beverly Hills Rejuvenation Center physician, because it requires general anesthesia and proper sterilization.
-With such an intense procedure, you can expect heavy swelling of treated areas, and you may need bandages which will need to stay for up to 2 days.
-There will be more pain in recovery, and you will need to keep your skin clean and clear of any makeup for at least two weeks.
-Sun exposure will need to be limited for up to three weeks as well.
+This "heavy duty" peel is used for coarse, deep wrinkles, deeper dark spots, and skin imperfections.
+The phenol peels are intense and are not recommended for use other than on the face, as other body parts may experience scarring.
+This type of peel must be performed by a qualified Beverly Hills Rejuvenation Center physician because it requires general anesthesia and proper sterilization.
+With such an intense procedure, you can expect heavy swelling of treated areas, and you may need bandages, which will need to stay for up to 2 days.
+There will be more pain in recovery, and you must keep your skin clean and clear of any makeup for at least two weeks.
+Sun exposure will also need to be limited for up to three weeks.